astrologyapi/astro-api-client/README.md

 #### Output Format

-Response data for each and every Vedic Rishi Astro API will be encoded in JSON format.
+Response data for each and every Astrology API will be encoded in JSON format.

 #### Authentication